MonashBioinformaticsPlatform/RNAsik-pipe/docs/index.md

 <table class="table table-striped">
 <tr><thead> <td>Files</td><td>Description</td></thead></tr>
 <tr><td class="args">geneIds.txt</td><td> Three additonal columns for read counts.
 Gene Id, Gene Name, Gene Biotype.
 Count files with "-withNames" postfix have those columns included </td></tr>
-<tr><td class="args">logFile.txt</td><td> A log of `RNAsik` events, including FASTQ to BAM mapping and file in use.
-It doesn't keep stdout/stderr from individual tool in use.
-Each tool should have its own logging implemented.
-Look in the corresponding directory for tool specific log files.</td></tr>
 <tr><td class="args">strandInfo.txt</td><td> Contains guesses, based on `featureCounts` `.summary` files, strand informataion</td></tr>
 <tr><td class="args">multiqc_report.html</td><td>This is the report file produced by MultiQC tool.
 A stand alone html file and can be viewed in any browser</td></tr>
 </table>